ambrop72/aprinter/README.md

   * Download the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) toolchain.
     Version `4_8-2013q4-20131204-linux` has been tested.
-  * Check out the Teensy cores repository: https://github.com/PaulStoffregen/cores
+  * Check out the Teensy cores repository: `git clone https://github.com/PaulStoffregen/cores`
   * Edit `compile-teensy3` and adjust `CROSS` and `TEENSY_CORES` appropriately.
   * Run `compile-teensy3` to build the firmware.
 This needs to be run from within the source directory.
+  * Edit `flash-teensy3.sh` and adjust `TEENSY_LOADER` to point to your `teensy_loader_cli` binary.
-  * Use the Teensy Loader to flash `aprinter.hex` to the microcontroller.
+  * Press the button on your Teensy 3 to start the bootloader.
+  * Run `flash-teensy3.sh` to upload the firmware.

 ## Configuration